jackjwilliams/jackjwilliams.github.io/_posts/2016-06-29-securing-iis-8-5-sites-against-unwanted-visitors.md

 You also need vcredist for VC++ 2013, and it can be downloaded [here](https://www.microsoft.com/en-us/download/details.aspx?id=40784).
 INSTALL THIS FIRST.

 ## Installation Notes - IMPORTANT
-Once you install ModSecurity, it will immediately take affect on all sites!
+Once you install ModSecurity, it will immediately take affect on all sites (**and potentially break them**)!
 ModSecurity works with a set of rules, all stored in files in the C:\Program Files\ModSecurity IIS\ directory.
 Out of the box it gives you a set of OWASP base rules in the C:\Program Files\ModSecurity IIS\owasp_crs\base_rules directory. **These are TOO RESTRICTIVE!
 I could not even log into my own site because it was stripping the POST values**.

 To fix: Open the C:\Program Files\ModSecurity IIS\modsecurity_iis.conf file and comment out the below line using a #.